How Congenital Facial Paralysis Can Affect Children

 Like a gracilis muscle transplant procedure, a masseter to facial nerve transfer begins with an incision made in front of a patient’s ear.
 The patient’s facial and masseteric nerves are then sewn together.
 This helps restore the patient’s facial muscle function, and it enables the patient to naturally smile, frown, and produce other facial expressions.

-Which Treatment Option for Congenital Facial Paralysis in Kids Delivers the Best Results?
+Which Treatment Option for Facial Paralysis in Children Delivers the Best Results?

 Dr. Azizzadeh recommends treatment of congenital facial paralysis in children as early as possible.
 Along with the physical impact of congenital facial paralysis on a child’s facial appearance, the condition can cause emotional issues.

-Once Dr. Azizzadeh provides treatment for congenital facial paralysis, he stays in contact with his patient.
+Once Dr. Azizzadeh provides treatment for congenital facial nerve palsy, he stays in contact with his patient.
 Dr. Azizzadeh requests follow-up appointments, so he can track his patient’s progress in the weeks and months following a congenital facial paralysis procedure.
-If a patient has any concerns or questions after treatment, Dr. Azizzadeh is available to respond to them as well.
+If a patient or their parents have any concerns or questions after treatment, Dr. Azizzadeh is available to respond to them as well.

-Schedule a Congenital Facial Paralysis Treatment Consultation with Dr. Azizzadeh
+Schedule a Congenital Facial Nerve Paralysis Treatment Consultation with Dr. Azizzadeh

 Parents who are concerned that their children may be dealing with congenital facial paralysis can set up a treatment consultation with Dr. Azizzadeh.
 To learn more or to schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.